CGS - Michael Smith Foreign Study Supplements (CGS-MSFSS)

 Agency Deadlines for Universities:

 Spring Competition - August for NSERC and SSHRC; September for CIHR

 Fall Competition - December (all agencies)

 Each Canadian university is allocated a predetermined number of Supplements by NSERC and SSHRC every year.
-CIHR will not be allocating a predetermined number of Supplements to universities and will allow each university to forward all eligible applications to CIHR for consideration.
+CIHR allows each university to forward all eligible applications to CIHR for consideration.